thomas-melville/myNotes/General/Career_Development/kubernetes/graceful_pod_shutdown.md

 3. endpoints controller will remove the pod from the list of valid endpoints

-kubelet on node invokes preStop hook in the pod. once the hook completes issue TERM signal wait for grace period, default 30 seconds if the container hasn't shut down issue a SIGKILL
+kubelet on node invokes preStop hook in the pod. once the hook completes issue SIGTERM signal wait for grace period, default 30 seconds if the container hasn't shut down issue a SIGKILL